kikrishn/Blog/about.md

 Perhaps less spitefully, here are some other quotes that I find impactful:

+- "Discipline is the difference between what you want now and what you want more" -- Darryl Bott

 - "You should feel free to skip lightly over, or 'read for culture', explanatory material which seems difficult, or which uses idea of which you have not yet heard...
 You should think of them as something to return to when more of the